 - The tax consequences to each spouse as a result of paying or receiving spousal support

 - Any transfer of property by either spouse that is unfair (e.g. one spouse hides assets)

 - Any other factor the court believes is relevant to the decision

 In most cases, spousal support is durational—paid for a fixed period of time—and ends based on the idea that the receiving spouse will become self-supporting at some point in the future.

 Contact Us for Help with Spousal Support Lawyers in New York

 If you’re facing divorce, and spousal support may be an issue in your case, please contact Rusk, Wadlin, Heppner & Martuscello, LLP to schedule a consultation.
-We serve clients throughout the Hudson Valley.
+Our Kingston alimony lawyers serve clients throughout the Hudson Valley.